 Stair lifts are not only convenient.
 They are amazingly easy to operate.

-Below is a demonstration video of a Harmar Stairlifts.
+Watch the video below for a demonstration of a Harmar stairlift.

 Stair lifts are often a cost-effective alternative to making major remodels to an existing home or even purchasing a new home with better accessibility.
-For adults who want to age in their home, Stairlifts are a more practical solution and do not require any construction.
-In most cases, a Stairlifts will mount to the stairs on either side of the staircase.
+For adults who want to age in their home, stairlifts are a more practical solution and do not require any construction.
+In most cases, a stairlift will mount to the stairs on either side of the staircase.